Though it may not be the first city you think of when you hear the name Florence, this quaint city nestled in South Carolina has so much to offer.

 Traces Golf Club offers 27 holes for all skill levels.
 The course is perfectly manicured and the forested scenery is picturesque.
 Palms Course is a true paradise.
 Located right on the shores of Lake Oakdale, the fairways are lined with towering palm trees.
 It’s a local favorite, known mostly for its tricky water features.

 Straw Hat Distillery

-Straw Hat Distillery is locally owned and operated and has been creating handcrafted small batch booze for many years.
+If you happen to be in the city on Saturday, visiting this distillery is one of the best things to do in Florence.
+Only open on Saturdays, Straw Hat Distillery is locally owned and operated and has been creating handcrafted small batch booze for many years.
 They source their corn and wheat from local Pee Dee farms and use all natural fruits, teas, and coffees to make their masterful infusions.

-Take a behind the scenes tour to see and taste the entire process of production from start to finish.
+Book a tour online and take a behind the scenes tour to see and taste the entire process of production from start to finish.
 They love to honor their South Carolina spirit by brewing using the traditional methods.